Drenica massacres: Massacres in 1998

 In January 1998, Serbian special police began operations that raided villages in Drenica linked to the KLA.
-Between February 28 and March 5, police launched multiple military-style attacks on the villages of Ćirez, Likoshan and Prekaz, using armored vehicles and helicopters.
+Between February 28 and March 5, police launched multiple military-style attacks on the villages of Çirez, Likoshan and Prekaz, using armored vehicles and helicopters.
 Although the KLA engaged in combat during these attacks, government forces fired at women, children, and other noncombatants.

-On February 28 and March 1, responding to KLA ambushes of the police, special forces attacked two adjacent villages, Ćirez and Likoshan.
+On February 28 and March 1, responding to KLA ambushes of the police, special forces attacked two adjacent villages, Çirez and Likoshan.
 These forces included helicopters, armored vehicles, mortars and machine guns which were turned without warning on civilians in the two villages.
-In all there were 24 civilians killed in the Ćirez and Likošane massacres.
-Less than one week later, on 5 March special police attacked the nearby village of Prekaz - home of Adem Jashari, the leader of the KLA.
+In all there were 24 civilians killed in the Çirez and Likoshan massacres.
+Less than one week later, on 5 March special police attacked the nearby village of Prekaz, home of Adem Jashari, the leader of the KLA.
 Jashari was killed along with his entire family, including women and children.
-The attacks, and the fighting that ensued, left 83 villagers dead, including at least 24 women and children.
+The attacks, and the fighting that ensued, left 83 villagers dead, including at least 28 women and children.

 In all 83 Kosovo Albanians were killed.
 Among the dead were elderly people and at least 24 women and children.
 Many of the victims were shot at close range which suggested summary executions; subsequent reports from eyewitnesses confirmed this.

 On 3 March 1998, some 50,000 people gathered for the burial of 24 Drenica massacre victims in the village of Likoshan.
 These massacres were partly responsible for the radicalisation of the Kosovo Albanian population and helped to solidify armed opposition to Belgrade's rule.
 Many ethnic Albanians who had been committed to the nonviolent politics of Ibrahim Rugova decided to join the KLA, in part because they viewed armed insurgency as the only means of achieving independence.

 The massacres marked the beginning of the Kosovo War.
 After 28 February 1998, the fighting become an armed conflict.
 Once armed conflict broke out, the International Criminal Tribunal for the Former Yugoslavia (ICTY) became involved.
 On March 10 the ICTY proclaimed that its "jurisdiction covers the recent violence in Kosovo".

+On 26 September in the Drenas Muncipality, Yugoslav forces had killed at least 35 civilians in the village of Gornje Obrinje after severe fighting had occurred in the Central Drenica area that led to more than dozen of Serbian policemen getting killed.
+The offensive resulted in the Yugoslav forces and Serbian police capturing Donje Obrinje, Gornje Obrinje, Glanasela, Çikatovë e Vjeter and preventing KLA from recapturing Likovac.
+While the areas of Prekaz, Mikushnica, Llaushë, Açarevë, Rezallë, Kosmaç and Baicë remained under KLA control.
+The Yugoslavs withdrew from the area on 28 September to their barracks after Mirko Marjanović declared victory in the Yugoslav September offensive.